-Welcome to Data Breach Law!
+Welcome to Data Breach Law.

-Our page is dedicated to informing you all about data breach claims.
+Our site is dedicated to informing you all about data breach claims.
 We have a host of guides that you can browse on all manner of data breach cases, including local council data breaches and NHS data breaches, plus details on the role of the Information Commissioner’s Office (ICO) and crucially, how you can take advantage of our No Win No Fee service to make a data breach claim yourself.

 What Is A Data Breach?

 You may have received a letter from an organisation, such as your local GP, informing you that some of your personal data may have been breached or wrongly disclosed to a third party without your consent.

 A number of questions may pop into your mind, such as:

 - What is a data breach?

 - How has my private data been breached?

 - Can I claim for a data breach?

 - How much is a data breach claim worth?